bnicholson17/ELK-Stack-project/README.md

   -                                    $ ansible-playbook /etc/ansible/install_filebeat.yml
   -                                    $ ansible-playbook /etc/ansible/install_metricbeat.yml

 Head to your browser and enter - http://[your.VM.IP]:5601/app/kibana - to verify that the playbooks have run successfully.
 The webpage should appear and you should be able to use filebeat and metricbeat to capture and monitor data from your webservers.

-We should now have 3 functioning web servers, placed behind a load balancer, which we are now able to monitor using the beats we have installed.